harimayco/wmenu-builder/README.md

 composer require harimayco/laravel-menu
 ```

-**_Step 2 & 3 are optional if you are using laravel 5.5_**
+**_Steps 2 & 3 are optional if you are using laravel 5.5_**

-2. Add the following class, to "providers" array in the file config/app.php (optional on laravel 5.5)
+2. Add the following class, to the "providers" array in the file config/app.php (optional on Laravel 5.5)

 ```php
 Harimayco\Menu\MenuServiceProvider::class,
 ```

-3. add facade in the file config/app.php (optional on laravel 5.5)
+3. Add facade in the file config/app.php (optional on Laravel 5.5)

 ```php
 'Menu' => Harimayco\Menu\Facades\Menu::class,